 This Air Fryer Pork Tenderloin recipe is simple to make and you just can’t go wrong with wrapping it up in bacon and slathering it with a three ingredient bourbon honey mustard glaze.
 This can all be done on a weeknight in under 30 minutes.
 Seriously!

-Costco has wonderful pork tenderloin packed in a two-pack, which is a huge family favorite as it’s tender, delicious and is easy to prepare.
+You can’t beat Costco pork tenderloin packed in a two-pack.
+When you Air Fry Pork Tenderloin, it quickly shoots to the top of the family favorites as it’s tender, delicious and is easy to prepare.
 You can oven roast or grill it using the same technique below and will be the perfect main dish comfort food next to a nice batch of whipped potatoes.

 🍽️ Why This Recipe Works

-Fast – This is one recipe that you can get in the Air Fryer and out in under 30 minutes for those nights where every minute counts.
+Fast – This is one air fryer recipes that you can get in and out in under 30 minutes for those nights where every minute counts.